pc-john/vkperf/ListOfTests.md

 ```

-## Draw indexed command throughput
+## vkCmdDrawIndexed() throughput

-The test is the same as the [previous test](#draw-command-throughput)
-except that it uses indexed draw call:
+The test measures throughput of vkCmdDrawIndexed().
+Each vkCmdDrawIndexed() renders single triangle.
+Thus, triangle throughput is equal to vkCmdDrawIndexed() throughput.

+Draw code is equal to the following one:

 ```c++
 for(uint32_t i=0; i<numberOfTriangles; i++)